Voice-Based Work Order Creation for Facility Teams: The Complete Guide

 Featured Image

 Voice-based work order creation for facility teams is the process of using spoken commands — captured through a mobile app — to instantly generate, assign, and log maintenance work orders in a CMMS.
 Instead of typing on a small screen with greasy gloves or navigating menus in a noisy plant room, a technician speaks a few words and the system creates a fully structured work order in seconds.
 According to a McKinsey report on maintenance operations, field technicians spend up to 30% of their working time on administrative tasks — voice technology directly attacks that waste.
-This guide covers exactly how voice-based work order creation works, why facility teams need it, and what to look for when evaluating tools.
+This guide covers exactly how voice-based work order creation works, why facility teams need it, what to look for in a voice-enabled CMMS, and how to evaluate whether the technology is right for your operation.

 What Is Voice-Based Work Order Creation?